Adicitus/bootdotdev.backbone/README.md

 ```

 ### Message Format
 All messages are expected to be binary data, with the first 2 bytes being the length of the _payload data_ (in bytes).

 The _payload data_ should be one of:
+- challenge
-- _challenge data_
+- response
 - Client-Client (C2C)
 - Client-Server (C2S)
 - Server-Client (S2C)

-For all formats other than _challenge data_, the _payload data_ should be encrypted.
+For all formats other than _challenge_, the _payload data_ should be encrypted.

 ```
 Bytes  | Field